rsocket/rsocket/Motivations.md

 ## Comparisons

-Following is a brief review of some protocols reviewed before deciding to create Reactive Socket.
+Following is a brief review of some protocols reviewed before deciding to create ReactiveSocket.
 It is not trying to be exhaustive or detailed.
 It also does not seek to criticize the various protocols, as they all are good at what they are built for.
-This section is meant solely to express that existing protocols did not sufficiently meet the requirements that motivated the creation of Reactive Socket.
+This section is meant solely to express that existing protocols did not sufficiently meet the requirements that motivated the creation of ReactiveSocket.

 For context: